steelvelveteen/Nuremberg/README.md

 10. **Identity from EFCore** : add the nuget package `Microsoft.AspNetCore.Identity.EntityFrameworkCore`.
 The `ApplicationDbContext` must now extend the IdentityDbContext class instead of the DbContext class.
 This must be done for all partial ApplicationDbContext classes.
 Add the service in `Program.cs` file in the dbContext section : `builder.Services.AddIdentity<IdentityUser, IdentityRole>()`

+## What's next ##
+- Add unit testing framework XUnit
+- A new TestController
+- Research other project structure or layouts